microsoft/atlas-design/site/src/components/form.md

 | navigation-href=         | The url to navigate to.                                                                                                                 |
 | header-\*=               | For attributes that start with `header-`, the name after `header-` and the attribute value is added to the submit request header.       |
 | nounload                 | Disables the browser warning message that appears when you try to navigate away from the current page with a partially filled out form. |

+#### Custom validation

+Aside from basic input validation, you can use event listeners to listen for the `form-validating` custom event to inject custom validation logic.

 ##### Form with edits required